-If you feel a company has not provided you enough time to accept an offer of employment (please see the Employer Job Offer Policy for employer guidelines), please contact the Career Center either in person or by calling 207-859-4140.
+If you feel an employer has not provided you with enough time to accept an offer of employment (see the Recruiting Guidelines/Policies for Employers), please contact the Career Center either in person by stopping at Eustis 107 or by calling 207-859-4140.

 If a student is a No-Show for a scheduled interview, noted either by the employer or by the Career Center, that student’s Colby CareerLink account will be deactivated immediately – thus preventing that student from applying to any jobs or signing up for any additional interviews.

 To be reinstated on the Colby CareerLink system, the student will need to:

 - Complete a Missed Interview Explanation Form (This can be downloaded from the Document Library under the “Resources” tab in Colby CareerLink.)